shirinyamani/need_for_speed/speculative_decoding/README.md

 If we follow this procedure, the accepted samples will be distributed according to p(y).

+## 🤔 Question: what if we don't have access to the same family of models for both draft and target?
+In practice, we often don't have access to the same family of models for both draft and target.
+This is where alternative techniques come into play:

+1. Medusa:
+   Medusa is a technique that allows for efficient parallel decoding without requiring a draft model from the same family.
+It works by predicting multiple future tokens simultaneously, enabling parallelism in autoregressive models.

+   Key points:
+   - Uses a single large language model
+   - Generates multiple possible continuations in parallel
+   - Employs a tree-like structure to explore different token sequences
+   - Can significantly speed up inference without compromising quality

+2. N-gram Models:
+   N-gram models can be used as simple, lightweight draft models for speculative decoding, even when the target model is a large neural network.

+   Key points:
+   - Based on statistical properties of the training data
+   - Can quickly generate draft sequences
+   - Much simpler and faster than neural models
+   - May have lower accuracy, but can still provide useful drafts for easy tokens

+These techniques demonstrate that speculative decoding can be adapted to work with heterogeneous model combinations, broadening its applicability in various scenarios where access to similar model families is limited.

 # ⚡🚀 Summary of most common speed up techniques:
 ## 🧠💻 Faster Training